vegetabill/brainbox-design-site/_posts/2019-09-10-stepping-stones.md

 You miss the immediate feedback of delivering code.
 It might just be impatience or unrealistic expectations, but it’s helpful to have the mentorship of experienced practitioners to see how they measure their success.
 Vision is nebulous and can take years to become real.
 Everyone must find their own way to make it more concrete.
 #### Signals of success
 * **Others reference your ideas to make decisions**.
 The thinking you communicate in writing, in-person, and through your actions lead to more cohesion across teams.
 Concepts you reference work their way into the organization’s vocabulary.
 * **You dive head first into “unsolvable” problems**.
 You start seeing even the most painful legacy integration project to be full of opportunities rather than just a slog.
-You listen to the gripes of engineering team and help transform them into actionable steps.
+You build trust so that you can transform vague gripes into actionable improvements.
 * Previously you looked further upstream.
 Now it’s likely you are actually the headwater for others, including your org’s senior management.
 Instead of just asking “Why are we doing X?” you find yourself saying, “Is there a hidden opportunity for us if we invest in Z?” that no one else is thinking about yet.
 #### Antipatterns
 * **Ivory Tower Architect**.
 You create a vision in a document but it fails to connect to team’s day-to-day.
 It seems too distant.
 It doesn’t help them make decisions.
 They either don’t understand it or don’t see it as a realistic endpoint.
 * **Gatekeeper**.
 The inverse of the above is someone who remains too involved in an individual team’s delivery.
 If you want to review the design of every feature on every team, you will likely become overwhelmed and be seen as a drag on delivery instead of an accelerator.
 You instead want to lean on the Scouts on each team to come to you with the toughest issues, not for the Right Answer but for additional data about how Design A vs. Design B either aligns more closely with or goes against the organization’s technical vision.

 #### Aha Moment
 Your prose is mightier than your code.